 6. Click or tap the “Invite beneficiary” button

-Your GoFundMe page will also reflect that you are raising funds on behalf of your beneficiary once the invite has been sent.
+Your GoFundMe page will also reflect that you are raising funds on behalf of your beneficiary once the invite has been accepted.

 If you have already withdrawn some of the funds, this option will not appear.
 Please contact our team to find out how to best handle your situation if you need to change where the funds are going after withdrawals have started.

-Customers who set up a Stripe account upon campaign creation cannot set up a beneficiary invitation.
+Customers who set up a Stripe account, in select European countries, upon fundraiser creation cannot set up a beneficiary invitation.
+Instead, you can add your beneficiary’s bank information in your own account.
+This will only work for Stripe accounts.